pscedu/psc-wpdocs/ondemand/custom_kernel/jupyter-kernel.md

 Now you are ready to start your custom Jupyter notebook kernel from an interactive session in OnDemand.

 <h5>Log in to OnDemand</h5>
-In a browser window, go to ondemand.bridges2.psc.edu and log in with our PSC credentials.
+In a browser window, go to ondemand.bridges2.psc.edu and log in with your PSC credentials.

 <h5>Request an interactive session for your Notebook.</h5>